BenjaminBuss/Notable_Projects/R/README.md

 My first attempt at a using a handwritten kernel method for analysis.
 Some kinda of bastardization of knn.
 Estimates neighborhood value to be 30.1 with actual value being 30.7.

+## kernal_base_boston
+The evolution of stat4000ass4, I experiment with different normalization, weighting, and calculating of Euclidian distance.